toxydose/pnwgen/README.md

 -Each prefix should be written in a new line

 -You can input the prefixes in any format (e.g 093, 8093, 8-093, +38(093) e.t.c).
-For example, if you chosed two prefixes 063 and 093 and the standart raw 7 digits output, the general output in the file "wordlist.txt" will be the next:
+For example, if you chose two prefixes 063 and 093 and the standard raw 7 digits output, the general output in the file "wordlist.txt" will be the next:

     0630000000
     0630000001